gejirz/colorpalette-master/README.md

 - Python 3.7.7

 ## Using the package:
-- Check the __init__.py file for additional information on functions
+- Check the __init__.py file for my brief documentation on functions
-- Write me on a mail, if there are any questions left - asd20_06@mail.ru
+- Write me on a mail, if there are any questions left - superavb222@gmail.com